Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ### Database Schema

-As a data analyst I was able to retreive the following csv files from the the manager.
+As a data analyst I was able to retreive the following csv files from the manager.

 <img src="Images/DBSchema.png" alt="DBSchema" width="900"/>